 - renew their vocation as teachers of and presiders in worship/liturgy.

-The focus of the program is the public worship life of congregations, parishes, or other worshiping communities in North America.
+The focus of the program is the public worship life of congregations, parishes, or other worshiping communities in USA and Canada.
 The scope of the program

 - might involve a broad range of types of worshiping communities: congregations, parishes, campus ministries or chapels, worshiping communities in hospitals, prisons, nursing homes, camps, or military bases.